acoomans/prvsn/README.md

 `package`:

 Should automatically detect the package manager in presence.
-If multiple ones are present, it is possible to explicitly specify which to use:
+If multiple managers are present, it is possible to explicitly specify which to use:

 `homebrew_package`